Bioconductor/BBS/Doc/Prepare-macOS-Monterey-HOWTO.md

 ### 2.3 Apply any pending system updates and reboot

-Make sure the machine is running the latest release of macOS Mojave:
+Make sure the machine is running the latest release of macOS Monterey:

     system_profiler SPSoftwareDataType